-In my earlier example, I related more traffic to more leads.
-This led me to use an underperforming lead capture pop-up for months.
+In our earlier example, we related more traffic to more leads.
+This led us to use an underperforming lead capture pop-up for months.
 In that example, influential analytics such as time on site, bounce rates, and site load times, reflected an issue.

-If I had established those metrics as barometers of failure or success, I would not have wasted so much time.
-Ultimately, I lost leads.
+If we had established those metrics as barometers of failure or success, we would not have wasted so much time.
+Ultimately, we lost leads.

 A/B Test Everything

 You hear it all the time.
 You should A/B test changes.
 But you don’t do it.
 You’re too busy relying on intuition.

 From now on, you don’t decide which colors or what text works, you let the consumer do that for you.
 Think of A/B testing as a conversation with a consumer that reveals what they actually want from you.

 In order to change in such a philosophical manner, you are going to need to put your ego aside.
 We all have some ego; it’s a healthy thing.
 But we can’t allow ourselves to interrupt our path to success.
 Making changes without A/B testing impedes progress.

 So, from now on, you’ll establish analytics thresholds for changes and A/B test every change.

 For some of you, the first part of this article doesn’t apply to you.
 You love data and analysis.
 It guides you in your decision making.
 You don’t ignore statistics in lieu of intuition.

 It’s everywhere, but you don’t realize it.